About The Nursery

 Our nursery is set within a Victorian Walled Kitchen Garden – one of the very few left intact in the UK today.
 The Walled Nursery boasts 13 Victorian Glasshouses, including a Melon House, a Cucumber House, a Peach House, a Fernery and a ¾ span Vinery.
 The nursery once served the house that is now St Ronan’s School and these glasshouses are still earning their keep today.

-Enjoy breakfast, lunch or tea in our beautiful Vinery Café, serving seasonal, simple yet delicious meals and bringing our Victorian Vinery back to life.
+When visiting us to browse our plants why not enjoy breakfast, lunch or tea in our beautiful Vinery Café, serving seasonal, simple yet delicious meals and bringing our Victorian Vinery back to life.